cheap-glitch/vue-cli-plugin-sitemap/README.md

 #### Options

-When running the plugin  on the command line, it fill follow  the options set in `vue.config.js`.
+When running the plugin  on the command line, it will follow  the options set in `vue.config.js`.
 If needed, you can overwrite those with some CLI flags:
  * `-p` or `--pretty`: produce a human-readable output
  * `-o <dir>` or `--output-dir <dir>`: specify a directory in which the sitemap will be written